As it turns out, King Kong Bundy, who played a bald-headed monster on screen, was quite the opposite off-camera!

 In later years, King Kong Bundy could be seen at autograph signing events.
 The latest he was set to appear at was to be April 2019’s WrestleCon event.
 In fact, his final tweet, sent only hours before his death, was promoting this event.
 The tweet from Bundy read, “I will be with @TheRealAlSnow at @wrestlecon at the @COLLARxELBOW booth.
 Advance autographs and photo ops at http://BlizzardBrawl.com or contact @DavidHerro #FIVE #WWE #raw”.

-On March 4th, 2019, it was sadly announced that King Kong Bundy had died.
+On March 4th, 2019, it was sadly announced that King Kong Bundy had died at 63 of complications from diabetes.
 In a Facebook post by his friend David Herro, he wrote, “Today we lost a Legend and a man I consider family.
-Rest in Peace Chris.
+Rest in Peace, Chris.
 We love you.
 Thank you for believing in me.”

 “The memory of a naked Jim Neidhart in this struggle with King Kong Bundy is still instantly amusing to me.”

-Bundy, who played a bald-headed monster on screen was quite the opposite off-camera.
-He was known to have a great sense of humor and enjoyed having a laugh with the guys in the back.
+Bundy, who played a bald-headed monster on screen, was quite the opposite off-camera.
+He was known to have a great sense of humor and enjoyed laughing with the guys in the back.
 Here is a heartfelt story shared by Bret Hart in his recommended book, Hitman: My Life in the Cartoon World of Wrestling, which shows a lighter side of the big man.

-We here at Pro Wrestling Stories offer our condolences to the Pallies family during this difficult time.
+We here at Pro Wrestling Stories offer our condolences to the Pallies family.